viters/docs/reference/query.md

 ### Many-To-Any (Union Types)

 Seeing that Many-to-Any (M2A) fields have nested data from multiple collections, it's not always safe / wanted to fetch the same field from every related collection.
-In M2A fields, you can use the following syntax to specify what fields to fetch from which related nested collection type.
+In M2A fields, you can use the following syntax to specify exactly which fields to fetch from which related nested collection type.

-### Syntax

 ```
 ?fields=<m2a-field>:<collection-scope>.<field>